🎁 Give the gift of Extern 🎁

 Marketing, Design, and Operations Roles

 Non-engineering startup roles are harder to find, but they're out there.
 Wellfound surfaces most of them.
 Dorsia is hiring a Marketing Intern in NYC.
 Kargo has a Content Marketing Intern role in SF with potential full-time conversion.
-Rejigg has a Strategy & Operation Intern Role in Chicago.
-AllSpice.io needs a Growth and GTM Ops Intern.
+Arya Health (Series A health-tech) needs a Marketing Intern in NYC.
+AllSpice.io needs a Growth and GTM Ops Intern (remote).
+Hudson Creative is hiring a Digital Marketing Intern focused on performance marketing in NYC.
+Nest Navigate has a Digital Marketing Intern role at their fintech startup (remote).
 SafetyWing (YC W18) is looking for a Graphic Design Intern, fully remote.
+Podium wants a Product Management Intern in Lehi, UT.
+And Yieldmo is hiring a PM Intern at $35 per hour for a 10-week remote program.

-On the YC side, Novaflow (S25) has a Growth Intern position, and Kastle (S24) lists a unique "Founder Intern" role at $8,000 to $8,750 per month.
-You'd work directly alongside the founding team.
+Before I Wake is looking for a Social Media Marketing Intern, and Public Veil has a Fashion Content Creation Intern role in NYC.
+On the YC side, Yondu (W24) is hiring a Social Media and Content Intern at $4,000 per month, and Astranis has a Communications Intern in SF.
+Kastle (S24) lists a unique "Founder Intern" role at $8,000 to $8,750 per month where you'd work directly alongside the founding team.
 That kind of access is rare.

 Remote-Friendly Options